SkillsFundingAgency/dfc-devops/ArmTemplates/container-instance.md

 # Container Instance

 Creates an Azure Container Group containing a single Azure Container Instance based on an Image from an Azure Container Registry.
 If you require a Container Group with multiple Container Instances then a custom template should be constructed.
+Note that the restart policy defaults to Never rather than the Azure default of Always.

 ## Parameters